cocos2d/cocos2d-iphone-extensions/Extensions/HKTMXTiledMap/README.md

 How to create
 ------------------------

+Maps should be made in Tiled http://www.mapeditor.org

 Created just like a CCTMXTiledMap.
+ HKTMXTiledMap* node = [HKTMXTiledMap tiledMapWithTMXFile:@"testmap.tmx"];

 Known issues
 ------------------------
-* Doesn't currently work with retina display enabled
+* Doesn't currently work with retina display enabled and running on an iPhone 4 (asserts / crashes about multiple tilesets per layer)
-* Mac Version doesn't like window resizing
+* Mac Version can sometimes create line gaps between tiles when resizing the viewport (No easy-to-reproduce case)